 Being charged with a DUI can upend anyone’s life in an instant.
 However, without the proper legal guidance, a driver charged with a DUI can face the uphill battle of criminal and civil penalties that can impact that driver’s finances and future.
-Although California has some of the most rigid DUI laws in the country, an experienced Hesperia DUI lawyer from the Law Office of Joshua Moody can provide critical legal counseling and defense to help you navigate the uneasy path ahead.
+Although California has some of the most rigid DUI laws in the country, an experienced Hesperia DUI lawyer from Moody Law can provide critical legal counseling and defense to help you navigate the uneasy path ahead.

 What is a DUI?

 DUI stands for “driving under the influence,” which can also be expressed as “driving while impaired” (DWI).
 A person is typically charged with a DUI when operating a motor vehicle impaired by a controlled substance like drugs or alcohol.
 However, any motorist can be charged with a DUI regardless of the type of motor vehicle they are operating or the controlled substance they have ingested.